SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### How to edit a group

 1. In the navigator click a group to open it.
-2. In the Info screen click **Edit**.
+2. In the Info page click **Edit**.
 This allows you to edit the name of the group and to assign user permissions for the group.
-For further information on permissions, see the [*Administration*](/guides/users-guide/administration) *Guide*.
+For further information on permissions, see the [*Administration Guide*](/guides/users-guide/administration).

 ### Using smart groups